Fliplet/fliplet-cli/docs/API/fliplet-datasources.md

         // value can also be a CSV string
         value: ['News', 'Tutorial']
       },
-      // Find entries where the column matches the date {
+      // Find entries where the column matches a date comparison {
         column: 'Birthday',
+        // Use dateis, datebefore or dateafter to match
+        // dates before and after the comparison value
         condition: 'dateis',
-        value: '1978-04-30',
+        value: '1978-04-30'
-        unit: 'day' // Optionally provide a unit to match based on the year, quarter, month, week, day, hour, minute or second
+        // Optionally provide a unit of comparison:
+        //  - year
+        //  - quarter
+        //  - month
+        //  - week
+        //  - day
+        //  - hour
+        //  - minute
+        //  - second
+        // unit: 'month'
       },
-      // Find entries where the column is before the date {
+      // Find entries where the column is before the a certain time of the day {
-        column: 'Birthday',
+        column: 'Start time',
         condition: 'datebefore',
-        value: '1978-04-30',
+        value: '17:30'
-        unit: 'day' // Optionally provide a unit to match based on the year, quarter, month, week, day, hour, minute or second
       },
-      // Find entries where the column is after the date {
+      // Find entries where the column is after a timestamp {
         column: 'Birthday',
         condition: 'dateafter',
+        // Provide a full timestamp for comparison in YYYY-MM-DD HH:mm format
-        value: '1978-04-30',
+        value: '2020-03-10 13:03'
-        unit: 'day' // Optionally provide a unit to match based on the year, quarter, month, week, day, hour, minute or second
       },
       // Find entries where the column is between 2 dates (inclusive) {
         column: 'Birthday',
         condition: 'datebetween',
         from: {
-          value: '1978-01-01',
+          value: '1978-01-01'
-          unit: 'day' // Optionally provide a unit to match based on the year, quarter, month, week, day, hour, minute or second
         },
         to: {
-          value: '1978-12-31',
+          value: '1978-12-31'
-          unit: 'day' // Optionally provide a unit to match based on the year, quarter, month, week, day, hour, minute or second
         }
       },
     ]